sabele90/kenBank/README.md

 # 💳 KenTech Banking Dashboard

 This project is a **banking dashboard** developed as part of the **Frontend Developer Technical Assessment for KenTech (2025)**.
-It allows users to manage bank accounts, view transactions, and track balances with a clean, responsive, and accessible UI.
+It allows users to manage bank accounts, view transactions, and track balances with a clean, and accessible UI.

 ---